-· 33.304G Micro-economics and Business Decisions
+33.304G Micro-economics and Business Decisions

-Basic economic analysis relevant to business decisions and applying some of the techniques being developed in Quantitative Analysis in Business I. The concept of optimization and marginal analysis; the theory and measurement of demand; production theory, cost analysis and measurement; the firm and its objectives; market structures; price and output analysis and strategies; the nature, measurement and impact of technological change on the firm; capital budgeting and investment decisions; government economic policy, including tariff policy and restrictive trade practices policy in Australia.
+Basic economic analysis relevant to business decisions.
+The concept of optimization and marginal analysis; the theory and measurement of demand; production theory, cost analysis and measurement; the firm and its objectives; market structures; price and output analysis and strategies; the nature, measurement and impact of technological change on the firm; capital budgeting and investment decisions; government economic policy, including tariff policy and restrictive trade practices policy in Australia.